zohayb23/Recruiter.Ai/README.md

 - **Milvus Integration:** Embeddings are stored in Milvus for scalable vector search
 - **DOCX Resume Support:** DOCX files are supported for extraction and embedding
 - **Cross-platform Setup:** Updated instructions for Windows and Mac
+- **Dense Search Filtering by Source:** You can now filter dense search results by resume source (pdf, docx, csv) using the `ONLY_PDF_AND_DOCX` parameter in `dense_search.py`.
+This allows you to focus your search on specific resume types for more targeted results.

 ## Project Structure